Biden heads west for a policy victory lap, drawing an implicit contrast with Trump

 The White House has been pushing to demonstrate the impact of Biden’s policies, hoping to harness lower inflation numbers and strong employment figures to alleviate the president’s sagging poll numbers.

-Biden will be fresh from more than a week of vacation in Delaware, where he stayed at family homes in Rehoboth Beach and Wilmington.
-On the day that Trump faced a new indictment for attempting to overturn his 2020 election loss, Biden went to a fish restaurant with first lady Jill Biden, attended a screening of the movie “Oppenheimer” and took a moonlit walk across the beach.
+Biden is fresh from more than a week of vacation at his homes in Rehoboth Beach and Wilmington, Delaware.
+On the day that Trump faced a new indictment for attempting to overturn his 2020 election loss, Biden went to a fish restaurant with first lady Jill Biden, saw the movie “Oppenheimer” and took a moonlit walk across the beach.

-He hasn’t commented at all about the charges against his predecessor, maintaining the same strategic silence he did regarding the previous two indictments.
+He hasn’t commented about the charges against his Republican predecessor, maintaining the same strategic silence he did regarding the previous two indictments.

-The criminal charges appear to have done little to dampen Republican voters’ enthusiasm for Trump, and he’s still the leading candidate for his party’s 2024 nomination for president.
+The criminal charges appear to have done little to dampen Republican voters’ enthusiasm for Trump, who remains the leading candidate for his party’s 2024 nomination for president.
 The situation has also provided a challenge and an opportunity for Biden.

 The legal dramas have drawn attention away from the White House, making it harder for Biden to generate public attention for his accomplishments.
 But it’s also created a suitable backdrop for Biden’s promise to break with years of Trump-fueled chaos and focus on governing.